Arabic at Noor Majan and AALIM

 Overview of MENA Countries (English and MSA)

-3 hours per week (with a few exceptions for countries which require more time) this class covers one MENA country per week, with discussion of the recent history of each country, its political structure, economics and security considerations.
-Some countries also require discussion of human rights and/or demographic factors..
+3 hours per week (with a few exceptions for countries that require more time) this class covers one MENA country per week, with discussion of the recent history of each country, its political structure, economics, and security considerations.
+Some countries also require discussion of human rights and/or demographic factors.
 Basic information is presented in the English lecture, and students learn to discuss and analyze the information in Arabic in the Arabic practicum.